-Warszawa General Governorate Board followed by three signatures.
-Between the Regulation and the inscription on notes, there were major differences.
+ferences.
 The Regulation made any payment in Reichsmarks dependent on the withdrawal of the notes, which in turn could take place only in the event of the Association being disbanded, pursuant to § 16 of the Regulation.
-It read:

-The Polish National Loan Association shall be disbanded on the orders of the Chancellor of the German Reich two years after the foundation of the formal Kingdom of Poland at the latest.

-As it turned out, the rebirth of an independent Polish state prevented the application of § 16.
-To estimate the duties of the occupying power, § 5 of the Regulation could be relied on more than the inscription on banknotes.
+It read: "The Polish National Loan Association shall be disbanded on the orders of the Chancellor of the German Reich two years after the foundation of the formal Kingdom of Poland at the latest."
+As it turned out, the rebirth of an independent Polish State prevented the application of § 16.14 To estimate the duties of the occupying power, § 5 of the Regulation could be relied on more than the inscription on banknotes.
 Nevertheless, the Reichsbank, on the orders of the German government, exchanged the occupation issue notes of the Loan Association for Reichsmarks during a few months in 1919.
-However, the exchange was put on hold in 1919, and in 1921 the Reich's legislation and court decisions argued against the duty to exchange.
+15 However, the exchange was put on hold in 1919, and in 1921, the Reich's legislation and court decisions argued against the duty to exchange.
 A provision to this effect was included in the so-called Verdrängungsschädengesetz.
-As regards court decisions, the Reich's Treasury won an action brought against it by a holder of Association banknotes for their exchange into German marks.
-The Reich's Supreme Court in the judgement of 28 November 1921 held inter alia that an owner of notes issued by the Association could not make a claim to have them exchanged until the notes were in circulation.
-The guarantee given by the Reich in respect of the note issue by the Association meant only that the Reich would redeem the notes that would not be covered by the Association's assets at its disbanding.
-On 18 December 1922, Poland and Germany signed a treaty settling the matter of Kries notes.
-In Article 1 of the treaty, the parties agreed that:
+16 As regards court decisions, the Reich's Treasury won an action brought against it by a holder of Association banknotes for their exchange into German marks.
+The Reich's Supreme Court in the judgement of 28 November 192117 held inter alia that an owner of notes issued by the Association could not make a claim to have them exchanged until the notes were in circulation.
+The guarantee given by the Reich in respect of the note issue by the Association meant only that the Reich would redeem the notes that would not be covered by the Association's assets at its

-The difference between § 5 of the Regulation and the inscription on banknotes is noted by Zygmunt Karpiński, Gospodarcze i prawne podstawy pierwszej emisji marek polskich tzw. "not Kriesa", "Ruch Prawniczy i Ekonomiczny" 1923, vol. 3, p.
-412.
+14 The difference between § 5 of the Regulation and the inscription on banknotes is noted by Zygmunt Karpiński, Gospodarcze i prawne podstawy pierwszej emisji marek polskich (tzw. "not Kriesa"), "Ruch Prawniczy i Ekonomiczny" 1923, vol. 3, p.
+412. The text of the Regulation of 9 December 1916 in: Verordnungsblatt für das General-Gouvernement Warschau, Dziennik Rozporządzeń dla Jenerał-Gubernatorstwa Warszawskiego, 1916, no. 57, item 222.